 Deadlines for US Expat Taxes in the Czech Republic

-You are an expat now, which means you should be aware of the different filing dates for Americans abroad.
+You’re a US citizen living and working in the Czech Republic, so now is a time like no other to become familiar with the different filing dates for Americans abroad.
 While you were required to file in the US by April 15th of the tax year, there are other dates expats should take caution of.

-June 15th: Automatically extended deadline to file US taxes in the Czech Republic.
+June 15th: Automatically extended deadline to file US expat taxes in the Czech Republic.
 There is no need to file for an extension for this date; it is automatic for expats.

 October 15th: Additional Extension Deadline.
 You can file for an extension if you need extra time to gather documents.
 Just be sure to do so by June 15th!